lieuwex/rtm-inversion-automl/README.md

-# Evaluating AutoML methods on hybrid inversion of PROSAIL RTM on Landsat-7 data
+# Evaluating AutoML methods on hybrid inversion of PROSAIL RTM on Landsat-7 data for AGB estimation
-# for AGB estimation.

 This repository contains files used in my bachelors thesis [Evaluating AutoML methods on hybrid inversion of PROSAIL RTM on Landsat-7 data for AGB